rohlem/benmet/README.md

 - configure text and graphical output as you need it, then click the button 'render'.
 Note this will probably freeze your browser for a bit until it's done processing.

 Plotting options "boxplot" and "derive y axes (advanced)" also work, but are hard-coded for my use-case to remove the first 20% of values as warm-up.
-Someone needs to add UI + logic for configuring for that.
+Someone needs to add UI + logic for configuring that.
 Maybe view.html would benefit from a UI overhaul in general.
 Ideas and implementations welcome!

 ## Licensing